 Inflation Rate in Bosnia and Herzegovina averaged 2.39 percent from 2006 until 2023, reaching an all time high of 17.40 percent in October of 2022 and a record low of -2.10 percent in May of 2020.
 This page provides the latest reported value for - Bosnia and Herzegovina Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bosnia and Herzegovina Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Inflation Rate in Bosnia and Herzegovina is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Bosnia and Herzegovina to stand at 2.00 in 12 months time.
-In the long-term, the Bosnia and Herzegovina Inflation Rate is projected to trend around 1.40 percent in 2020, according to our econometric models.
+Inflation Rate in Bosnia and Herzegovina is expected to be 7.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bosnia and Herzegovina Inflation Rate is projected to trend around 2.60 percent in 2024 and 3.80 percent in 2025, according to our econometric models.